Tak (game): Setup

 Similar to the conventions of chess, Tak game pieces, referred to as "stones", are divided into white and black sets.
 The players are often referred to as "White" and "Black."
 Tak sets, however, are available in a variety of colors and styles.
 Aesthetically, the capstone shape varies among different sets, while flat and standing stones are simple, stackable pieces.
 (Note: Stones and Capstones often come in a matching style, although the pieces only have to meet differing color standards and stackability requirements.
 Players must also have a way to distinguish between capstones and normal stones.)

 Opening turn

 Players determine randomly who starts the first game, and alternate the first move for future games.
 In competitive play, white plays first.

-All Tak games start with an empty board.
+All Tak games start with an empty field.
 On each player's first turn, they must place one of their opponent's flat stones on any empty space on the board.
 Play then proceeds normally with players controlling their own pieces.